victorsc45/Code-Quiz/README.md

 ''' https://www.transparenttextures.com

-'''Special thanks to @iarcones from trilobot for help with project :)
+''' Special thanks to @iarcones from trilobot for help with project :)

 # License
 Open too the public website for JavaScript Code Quiz